node2own/doodle/peer-to-peer/vision/README.md

 ### Public + cosy = civil

 The world-wide web has turned into a public environment that has become exceedingly dangerous for civilians.
-The cozy web is too restrictive and doesn't really solve enything.
+The cozy web is too restrictive and doesn't really solve anything.
 Can we build a civilized internet on top of the current infrastructure?

 TCP/IP has evolved to QUIC.
 QUIC is maybe a bit less efficient in client-server communication, but it is very suitable for peer-to-peer communication.
 It is defined on top of UDP/IP, so it works with all devices that the internet currently consists of.